CoolRunner-dk/business-central-php/README.md

   - Where property starts with the value - Same as SQL `´column´ like 'value%'`

 - `whereEndsWith(string $property, $value, string $before = 'and')` : `self`
-  - Where property starts with the value - Same as SQL `´column´ like '%value'`
+  - Where property ends with the value - Same as SQL `´column´ like '%value'`

 - `whereGroup(Closure $callback, string $before = 'and')` : `self`
   - Grouped where clause - Example: